Sinkasha/Reflections/content/Miscellaneous/Spellcleaver.md

 ---
-{"publish":true,"title":"Spellcleaver","cssclasses":""}
+title: Spellcleaver
+Type: Items
+publish: true
 ---
 ## Spellcleaver

-A mystical blade forged by [[Characters/NPCs/Ellery Woddlespin]] as a research and development project while prototyping Dynamo.
+A mystical blade forged by [[Ellery Woddlespin]] as a research and development project while prototyping Dynamo.
 It has two forms: Sheathed and Unsheathed.

 Must Be attuned for the following, otherwise acts like a standard longsword: